powerhousepro69/videoinfox/readme.md

 <br />

-#### This update added:  Play Directory will only execute if video files exist in the current directory.
+#### This update added: &nbsp; Play Directory will only execute if video files exist in the current directory.
 -  &nbsp; On the Home Screen, the dash at Play Directory will blink if video files exist in the current directory.

 -  &nbsp; Updated Version History.